The Myth Of Dollar Cost Averaging

 DCA has taken on a wide variety of definitions and has expanded beyond its intended meaning.
 DCA is a methodology to deploy an existing lump sum of cash.
 It is NOT the methodology whereby one simply makes systematic investments of monies as they become available.
 Let me explain:

-If one is making monthly investments in their 401k or from discretionary income .... they are not engaging in DCA, but, rather Systematic Investment.
+If one is making monthly investments in their 401(k) or from discretionary income, they are not engaging in DCA, but, rather Systematic Investment.
 They are NOT deploying existing cash, but engaging in a regimen to deploy cash as it becomes available.
-Surely they will be buying shares at various prices and will have an averaging of the costs ... but, in these cases, averaging is a byproduct of the Systematic Investment Plan (SIP).
+Surely, they will be buying shares at various prices and will have an averaging of the costs, but, in these cases, averaging is a byproduct of the Systematic Investment Plan (SIP).

 I certainly encourage anyone making systematic investments to continue to do so.
 This article is not intended to challenge the benefits of investing on a regular basis over the long run.
-Quite the contrary ...
-I encourage readers to invest as much as they can for as long as they can.
+Quite the contrary, I encourage readers to invest as much as they can for as long as they can.

-However, when someone invests cash as it becomes available they are simply accumulating investments in the only way available to them ...
+However, when someone invests cash as it becomes available, they are simply accumulating investments in the only way available to them...
 Que Sera, Sera.

-Turning to DCA ... this must be distinguished from SIP.
-Let's say one has cash ... accumulated over the years .... inheritance, bonus, whatever ... and is considering whether or not to commit it in a lump sum or enter the market gradually.
+Turning to DCA, this must be distinguished from SIP.
+Let's say one has cash accumulated over the years, inheritance, bonus, whatever, and is considering whether or not to commit it in a lump sum or enter the market gradually.
 Say 1/12th each month for a year.
-That is DCA .... a method of allocating existing assets.
+That is DCA - a method of allocating existing assets.

 This is where the "logic" of DCA comes into play.
 If one deploys the lump sum gradually, in equal installments on a regular basis, the "logic" is as follows:

-1) One buys less shares at high prices and more shares at low prices reducing the average cost per share and therefore increases the profits
+1) One buys less shares at high prices and more shares at low prices reducing the average cost per share and therefore increases the profits.

-2) The discipline of making regular deposits, even as the stock market drops, counters the emotional barriers most investors face
+2) The discipline of making regular deposits, even as the stock market drops, counters the emotional barriers most investors face.

-3) Deploying money on a gradual basis reduces risk
+3) Deploying money on a gradual basis reduces risk.

-On the surface these "logical" extensions seem hard to dispute.
+On the surface, these "logical" extensions seem hard to dispute.
 They are common sense.
 Or are they?

-One can go to hundreds of web-sites and find thousands of charts, tables and examples that seem to prove this point.
+One can go to hundreds of websites and find thousands of charts, tables and examples that seem to prove this point.
 One typical (and nicely drawn chart) illustrates the general concept:

 Pretty convincing, I must say.